 What factors influence a solar panel's output?

-Shade of any type, from cloudy days to overhanging tree branches, can wreak havoc with the output of solar panels.
-Because the cells are linked together, shade on one cell can affect the efficiency of all the others.
+- Shade of any type, from cloudy days to overhanging tree branches, can wreak havoc on the output of solar panels.
+Since solar cells are linked together, shade on one cell can affect the production of all the others

-Most residential solar panels on the market feature output ratings ranging up to 400 watts, which makes a 300-watt solar panel close to the top range, power wise.
-If 300-watts is the solar panel you have your eye on, do some in-depth research, talk to the experts, and enjoy your new solar power system.
+Most residential solar panels on the market feature output ratings ranging up to 400 watts, which makes a 300-watt solar panel on the higher end of the range in terms of power.